 A strength of this study is the nationwide design with a large cohort of primary THA patients.
 We were able to use exact data linkage by the Swedish unique identity numbers and had no censoring.
 Our data sources are valid with low proportions of missing data (Söderman et al. 2000, 2001; Kärrholm et al. 2019; Ludvigsson et al. 2011).

-The risk of coding errors might be a limitation to the study, especially so if coding routines might change over time.
+The risk of coding errors might be a limitation to the study, especially so if coding routines would change over time.
 It should also be remembered that the risk model does not study THA as an observed intervention.
 We merely followed the cohort who did already have THA.
 Hence, deaths within 90 days might occur for the patients regardless if THA is inserted or not.
 The proximity in dates however, the maximum of 90 days from THA to death, is an indication that the operation might have influenced the deaths observed.
 The insertion of an elective THA is always preceded by a clinical judgement.
 Hence, no patient with a foreseen death near-by is given THA to begin with.
 We therefore believe that at least a non-significant proportion of deaths within 90 days are related to the THA surgery, or with complications thereafter.

 We hope that the supplied web calculator and the transparent reporting of this model might lead to clinical usage that can be part of a pre-surgery discussion between doctors and patients in need of THA.